humaam0i-tech/my-first-webpage/static-website/README.md

 The project includes a neutral placeholder SVG at `src/assets/logo-placeholder.svg` and CSS that places it as a subtle page background.
 To use an official Saudi Aramco logo:

 - Replace `src/assets/logo-placeholder.svg` with your authorized SVG or raster image (keep the same filename or update `--bg-logo` in `src/styles/main.css`).
+Note assets live in `static-website/src/assets/` when `index.html` is at the project root.
 - Make sure you have the right to use the Saudi Aramco logo and follow their brand/trademark guidelines.

 If you want, I can add the logo file for you once you provide it.